Farelogix Appoints Bonnie Lowell as Lead Schema Architect

 Ms. Lowell will be on hand at an exclusive airline event taking place next week in Miami – Delivering on NDC: A Technology Symposium–Farelogix will showcase its Airline Commerce Gateway, including direct connect and merchandising components that support traveler-authenticated shopping in full alignment with IATA’s new standard.

 Farelogix is a recognized leader and innovator in the travel industry.
-Its groundbreaking technology is modernizing the airline commerce and distribution landscape, and is used by several of the world’s leading airlines.
+Its groundbreaking technology is modernizing the airline commerce and distribution landscape and is used by several of the world’s leading airlines.
 The company’s flagship Airline Commerce Gateway is a technology platform comprised of fully integrated and optimized components for airline-controlled distribution, shopping, pricing, merchandising, and retailing across channels.
-Recognized for its pioneering role in creating the distribution innovation known today as NDC, Farelogix now provides NDC (Level 4 certified) distribution for more than 20 airlines with connectivity to 10 major PSS systems.
-The company’s “Offer and Delivery Engines” (shopping/pricing, merchandising, availability calculation, schedule building, and NDC API) enable airlines to create, control, and deliver their offers independent of their PSS or GDS.
-These engines also represent the industry’s only shopping and merchandising suite designed for extreme high volume searching with infinite scalability in alignment with the NDC vision.
-Farelogix is headquartered in Miami, Florida, with offices in Toronto, Canada; and Dubai, United Arab Emirates.
+Recognized for its pioneering role in creating the distribution innovation known today as NDC, Farelogix now provides NDC (Level 4 certified) distribution for more than 17 airlines with connectivity to all major PSS systems.
+Farelogix is headquartered in Miami, Florida with an office in Dubai, United Arab Emirates.
 For additional information, visit www.farelogix.com.